I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 Assembly, such devices should be R, C, and TR, before, so gradually put the LED.
 And be careful with the polarity LED.
 The long leg is the positive leg to turn off the PCB layout.

 This circuit is normally set to use the power supply 9V.
 It can even be used to run low power down to 3V.
 The brightness is reduced only slightly.
-The PCB layout can see in Figure 2.
+The PCB layout can be seen in Figure 2.

 Components list